Free Globularly Generated Double Categories II: The Canonical Double Projection: Introduction

 Globularly generated double categories admit a helpful combinatorial description provided in the form of a filtration of their categories of squares.
 Given a globularly generated double category $C$ we write $V^1_C$ for the category formed by vertical compositions of squares of the form:

 and we denote by $H^1_C$ the (possibly weak) category formed by horizontal compositions of squares of this form.
-Assuming we have defined $V^k_C$ and $H^k_C$ we make $V^{k+1}_C$ to be the category generated by morphisms in $H^k_C$ and $H^{k+1}_C$ the (possibly weak) category generated by squares in $V^{k+1}_C$.
+Assuming we have defined $V^k_C$ and $H^k_C$ through vertical and horizontal compositions respectively, we make $V^{k+1}_C$ to be the category generated by squares in $H^k_C$ and $H^{k+1}_C$ the (possibly weak) category generated by squares in $V^{k+1}_C$.
 The category of squares $C_1$ of $C$ satisfies the equation $C_1=\varinjlim V^k_C$.
 We define the length $\ell C\in\mathbb{N}\cup\left\{\infty\right\}$ of a double category $C$ as the minimal $k$ such that the equation $\gamma C_1=V^k_{\gamma C}$ holds.
 Intuitively the vertical length of a double category $C$ measures the complexity of expressions of squares in $C$ by globular and horizontal identity squares.

+We further explain the vertical filtration construction through the following pictorial representation: We regard the globular and horizontal identity squares of a double category $C$ as the simplest possible squares of $C$, i.e. we regard these squares as having 'complexity' 0.
+We thus represent globular and horizontal identity squares diagramatically as squares marked by 0, i.e. as:

+The collection of such squares is what in Section 2 we denote by $\mathbb{G}$.
+Observe that the collection of 0-marked squares is closed under horizontal composition.
+Squares in $V^1_C$ are those squares in $C$ admitting a subdivision as vertical composition of 0-marked squares.
+Diagrammatically every square in $V^1_C$ admits a decomposition as:

+where we draw internal 0-marked squares as rectangles for convenience.
+If a square as above is not globular or a horizontal identity, i.e. is not 0-marked, we mark it with 1.
+We represent 1-marked squares pictorially as:

+Squares in $H^1_C$ are thus those squares in $C$ that admit a subdivision as horizontal composition of squares marked with $i\leq 1$.
+Given two horizontally composable squares $\varphi,\psi$ in $V^1_C$ we might be able to find compatible vertical subdivisions of $\varphi$ and $\psi$ in 0-marked squares, i.e. we might be able to represent the horizontal composition of $\varphi$ and $\psi$ as:

+where the internal 0-marked squares of the left and right outer squares match and can be composed horizontally.
+In that case we can use the exchange identity to re-arrange the above horizontal composition into a vertical subdivision of 0-marked squares.
+Example \cite[Example 4.1]{yo2} shows that this is not always the case and that there might exist horizontally composable squares $\varphi,\psi$ such that any two vertical subdivisions into 0-squares look like:

+i.e. the internal 0-squares cannot be arranged to match horizontally.
+Such horizontal compositions are not 1-marked.
+We represent squares in $H^1_C$ as above, i.e. squares in $H^1_C\setminus V^1_C$ as squares marked with 1+1/2, i.e. as:

+$V^2_C$ is thus the category of squares admitting a vertical subdivision into squares marked with $\leq 1+1/2$.
+Inductively, given $k\geq 1$, $V^k_C$ is the category of squares admitting vertical subdivisions as:

+where the $i_j$'s are all $\leq k-1/2$.
+Squares marked with $k$ are squares in $V^k_C$ not marked with $i<k$. $H^{k+1}_C$ is the (possibly weak) category of squares admitting a horizontal subdivision as: